/*

 // DOMINATING SET

-BoolVar[] domSet = model.nodeSetBool(subgraph);
+BoolVar[] domSet = model.boolVarArray(n);

-IntVar size = model.intVar(0,n);
+IntVar size = model.sum("nbNodes", domSet);

 int idx = 0;

-BoolVar[] cluster = new BoolVar[1+inputGraph.getNeighOf(i).size()];
+BoolVar[] cluster = new BoolVar[1 + inputGraph.getNeighborsOf(i).size()];

 cluster[idx++] = domSet[i];

-for(int j:inputGraph.getNeighOf(i))cluster[idx++] = domSet[j];
+cluster[idx++] = domSet[j];

 model.or(cluster).post();